PedroGaya/hellblazers/modified/notes.md

   - **Resources** and **Lifestyle**
     - Abstractions of purchasing power and, well, lifestyle.
   - **Stash** for resources and equipment.
+  - Removed _desires_
+    - +1 Trait and +1 Anti-Trait as compensation.
+    - Twice as many available traits, half "good" and half "bad"

 - **Life Paths**